 National Cancer Centre Singapore (NCCS), a member of the

-SingHealth group, dispels some of these cancer myths and presents the facts related to such items as anti-perspirants and hair dyes.
+SingHealth group, dispels some of these cancer myths and presents the facts related to everyday items as anti-perspirants and hair dyes.

 Myth: Daily use of antiperspirants and deodorants can cause breast cancer.